St Ives RFC (Cornwall): Glory years

 In the years following World War II, St Ives went from strength to strength.
 The 1949–50 season was a very notable one as the club finished as Cornish Merit Table leaders, going unbeaten in 36 games, with Jimmy Fleming setting a club record of 46 tries.
 This season also saw St Ives purchase the Recreation Ground from Borough Council (prior to this the ground had been leased).
 During this period the club continued to produce quality players such as Harold Stevens who went on to captain Cornwall as well as represent the Barbarians.
 The re-introduction of the Cornwall Cup in the late 1960s saw St Ives continue to be one of the most dominant clubs in the county, appearing in six successive finals between 1969–74, winning three of them (including one shared).
 In 1971–72 the club once more finished as Cornwall Merit Table champions.
 A year later the club became the first Cornish side to score more than 1,000 points over a single year, while in the same season Jimmy Cocking set a club record of 368 points, including another record of 30 points in a single game.
 Also of note was the performances of Peter Hendy, who was included in the 1973 England rugby union tour of Fiji and New Zealand.
 While Hendy never gained a full England cap, he played multiple games for the England under-23 side and England 'A', as well as captaining Cornwall and appearing for the Barbarians.

 The years 1979 through to 1986 saw the club enter another period of dominance, winning four more Cornwall Cup titles in this time.
-They also did well in national competition, first reaching the 3rd round in 1981–82 (losing to Bristol at home in what was first televised game at the club), before going on to the become the first Cornish side to reach the quarter finals of the John Player Cup during the 1982–83 season, eventually being knocked out by Nottingham.
+They also did well in national competition, first reaching the 3rd round in 1981–82 (losing to Bristol at home in what was first televised game at the club), before going on to become the first Cornish side to reach the quarter-finals of the John Player Cup during the 1982–83 season, eventually being knocked out by Nottingham.
 The club also saw the emergence of players such as Martin Haag who was capped by England under-19s while at St Ives, before going on to play for Bath and England.